20 Mountaingate Dr.

 Do you know why it’s so important to treat periodontal disease-and why brushing and flossing alone won’t do the trick?

 Most importantly, did you know that periodontal disease is today’s #1 cause of tooth loss among American adults?
-Or that, although a causal relationship between periodontal disease and an elevated risk for systemic events has not been established,recent data suggest a possible association between periodontal disease and other health issues including cardiovascular disease, diabetes, and preterm low birth-weight babies?
+The causal relationship between periodontal disease and an elevated risk for systemic events has not been established.
+But recent data suggest a possible association between periodontal disease and other health issues including cardiovascular disease, diabetes, and preterm low birth-weight babies?

 Fight infection right where it starts